Niamask/RSA-Factoring-Challenge/README.md

 # RSA Factoring Challenge :
-This repository is just an attempt to read in and factorize a file of numbers.
+This repository is an attempt to read in and factorize a file of numbers.

 ## Description of what each file shows:
 * factors - the program to factorize (Usage: time ./factors tests/test00)
 * tests/test00 - the file with the numbers
 ### Environment
 * Language: Bash script
-* OS: Ubuntu 14.04 LTS
+* OS: Ubuntu 20.04 LTS

 ## Author :octocat: